 VHS to DVD Transfers

-Transfer Your VHS to DVD or Digital Files
+Transfer Your Tapes & VHS to DVD or Digital Files

-VHS to DVD transfers are in high demand these days.
-Because VHS tapes are still widespread across Australia.
-Many families have irreplaceable memories stored in the VHS format.
-But is it too late to transfer your VHS to DVDs now?
+Transferring your precious family video tapes to digital is in very high demand these days.
+And this is not only true for old VHS tapes but any video tapes used to capture those special family memories from years ago.
+Video tapes are still stored in big numbers in homes across Australia.
+Many families have irreplaceable memories stored on those VHS and other tapes.
+But is it too late to transfer your tapes to digital now?

 VHS Background & History

 VHS is short for Video Home System, developed by JVC in or about the 1970s.
 But it wasn’t until the 1990s that Australian families would extensively adopt the format for recording and viewing videos.
 VHS was the most popular format in the days’ someone would go to a video store or a video library like Blockbuster to rent the latest films for watching at home.
 Many family videos, weddings and birthday parties of Australian families used the VHS format.
 Most homes had a VHS player in the 1990s and early 2000s, so it was easy to share videos with family and friends.
 That means there are countless homes that have old family movies on VHS.
 Some of these tapes can be 30 years or older.
 And they won’t last forever.

 Some of the largest manufacturers in the world made VHS machines.
 These were often VHS players, recorders and cameras.
 These companies included JVC, Sony, Panasonic, Teac and Samsung.
 And there were even more companies producing VHS tapes with probably the most popular VHS tape manufacturer was BASF.

 VHS Tape Damage Remedies